 But if we actually analyse that sentence for what it is we see a sting in the tail.
 A scorpion of a phrase.
 Never is a long time.
 Give up inhabits a sense of failure, vulnerability and character weakness.
 Your dreams are exactly that.
 Your dreams.
 This sentence is telling you to chase an unrealistic ideal that exists in your imagination and if you don’t succeed it’s your fault for being a failure.
 And ultimately, the road to breaking through is to persevere along this unrealistic route until….something happens.
 But that something is never defined.
 It’s the stuff of dreams.
 A random call from an agent.
 A chance meeting with a film actress that suggests you’re great for a role.
-A stranger finds your work in a rubbish bin and decides it’s genius.
+A stranger finds your work in a rubbish bin and decides it’s a work of genius.

 The problem is that it may happen.
 You may get a call from an agent, or meet a publisher in a lift, stumble into a theatre some day who just so happen to be looking for the type of writer you are.
 But they are all going to ask the same question.
 What can you show me?
 Where’s the script?
 Can I see the novel?
 If it’s a bestseller, by all means let’s take a read.
 And what are you going to say?